beingfranklin/Franz-App-auto-installer/README.md

 Visit www.meetfranz.com for more

-### Setup
+## Setup

-Open your Linux terminal and run the git command:
+Open your Linux terminal and run the git command to clone the folder:
 ```
 git clone https://github.com/franklinrockz/Automated_Franz.git
 ```